MichielB79/ExData_Plotting1/README.md

 ## Description of the scripts

-The scripts will do the following procedures:
+Each script will do the following procedures:

-1. Creates a directory 'data', if it doesn't exist, and download & unzip the data
+1. Create a directory 'data', if it doesn't exist, and download & unzip the data
-2. Reads and subsets the data
+2. Read and subset the data
-3. Creates a DateTime column
+3. Create a DateTime column
-4. Creates a plot
+4. Create a plot
 5. Save the plot to a png file with a width of 480px and a height of 480px
-6. Create descriptive activity names and add the names to the data

 The four plots that will be constructed are shown below.

 ### Plot 1

 ![plot1](plot1.png)